 Alcohol and Brain Health

-Alcohol dampens the brain’s control systems, particularly the prefrontal cortex — the region responsible for judgment, self-regulation, and long-term decision-making.
-This is why small choices can quickly become impulsive actions after a few drinks.
-According to Steele and Josephs, this phenomenon, called alcohol myopia, narrows attention to the immediate moment, making long-term consequences fade into the background.
+Alcohol dampens the brain’s control systems, particularly the prefrontal cortex, the region responsible for judgment, self-regulation, and long-term decision-making.
+This is why small choices can quickly become more impulsive after a few drinks.
+According to Steele and Josephs, this phenomenon, called alcohol myopia, narrows attention to the immediate moment, making long-term consequences less salient.
 Impulses become stronger and self-control weaker.¹

 The Bridge to Brain Health: What Happens After the Buzz

-As a result, memory consolidation becomes impaired, mood stability declines, and next-day focus suffers.
+As a result, memory consolidation may be affected, mood stability can decline, and next-day focus may be reduced.

 Short-Term Effects